When to Call 911

 - The dispatcher will verify your address and phone number.

 - Do not hang up until the dispatcher tells you to.
-Even if you dialed by mistake, stay on the line and explain that you accidently dialed.
+Even if you dialed by mistake, stay on the line and explain that you accidentally dialed.

-- When describing a vehicle the dispatcher may ask the color, year, make and model, body style, license plate and state, and any other distinguishing characteristics.
+- When describing a vehicle, the dispatcher may ask the color, year, make, model, body style, license plate, state, and any other distinguishing characteristics.

 Contact Us